 - use good quality connectors - make sure to select an appropriate wire gauge/size for the expected currents - use wire with good insulation - keep wire connections as short as possible.
-Use RF attenuators made up of parallel connected RF chokes and 100 ohm resistors between each matrix card and its pin in the socket box receiver (Usually with these installed, additional ferrite beads in the socket boxes are not necessary) - make sure all metal parts like screws or nuts are connected to ground (for safety reasons) or use plastic screws instead - the best is to have socket boxes with only one tube socket each
+Use RF attenuators made up of parallel connected RF chokes and 100 ohm resistors between each matrix card and its pin in the socket box receiver (Caution: Only use metal film resistors here, as they have low induction!) - make sure all metal parts like screws or nuts are connected to ground (for safety reasons) or use plastic screws instead - the best is to have socket boxes with only one tube socket each